PeterBohai/snoosdigest/README.md

 ### Run the backend and frontend

-First run the Django backend using the local settings
+First, run the Django backend using the local settings

 ```shell
 python manage.py runserver --settings=snoosdigest.settings.local